 There are many possibilities.
-Some examples might be: Accounting, Economics, Environmental Information Systems, Finance, Integrated Science & Technology, International Business, Management, Marketing, Psychology, Public Policy and Administration, or Writing, Rhetoric and Technical Communication.
+Some examples might be Economics, Environmental Information Systems, Geographic Sciences, Integrated Science and Technology (ISAT), Management, Marketing, Mathematics, Psychology, Public Policy Administration, Urban and Regional Planning, or Writing, Rhetoric and Technical Communication (WRTC).

 Successful computer information systems students will have the desire to: